Atlas Cove

 When you interact with our cookie banner, your decision is stored in a first-party cookie called klaro-consent.
 This is required to remember your choice and demonstrate compliance.

-Legal basis: Article 6 (1)(c) GDPR (legal obligation to evidence consent decisions) and § 25 (2) TTDSG (strictly necessary storage to provide the service you expressly requested by using the consent banner).
+Legal basis: Article 6 (1)(c) GDPR (legal obligation to evidence consent decisions) and Article 5 (3) of the ePrivacy Directive 2002/58/EC, as transposed in Portugal by Lei n.º 41/2004 (storage strictly necessary to provide the consent service you expressly requested by using the banner).

 Retention: 365 days.